dennisXZX/web-developer-notes/React.md

       }
     }

-    // pass Component state to child component, so the Component state would appear as props in child component
+    // pass EnhancedComponent state to wrapped component, so the EnhancedComponent state would appear as props in WrappedComponent component
-    // pass props received by ComposedComponent into its child component render () {
+    // pass props received by EnhancedComponent into WrappedComponent component render () {
-      return <ChildComponent {...this.state} {...this.props} />
+      return <WrappedComponent {...this.state} {...this.props} />
     }
   }